 One of the most in-demand benefit programs employers have been offering lately is payment flexibility.
 Specifically, Earned Wage Access (EWA) services are an increasingly common element of benefits packages.
 Essentially, EWA allows employees to access pay they’ve accrued but not yet received.

-As a leading EWA provider, Payactiv knows saving and spending can be a nerve-racking experience.
+As a leading EWA provider, Payactiv knows that saving and spending can be a nerve-racking experience.

 That’s why we took the mystery out of budgeting by providing smart saving and budgeting tools that give you a complete picture of your total income, expenses, and savings.
 With these tools, we do all the number crunching so you always know how much is safe to spend or set aside each month.